Lee Harvey Oswald: Other investigations and dissenting theories

-Some critics have not accepted the conclusions of the Warren Commission and have proposed several other theories, such as that Oswald conspired with others, or was not involved at all and was framed.
-A Gallup Poll taken in mid-November 2013, showed 61% believed that Kennedy was killed as a result of conspiracy, and only 30% thought Oswald acted alone.
+Author Mark Lane's 1966 work Rush to Judgment popularized the general dissenting theory that the Warren Commission's approach was flawed ("covered itself with shame"); that Oswald likely wasn't responsible, and that the witnesses who reported hearing shots fired from a nearby "grassy knoll" credibly cast doubt on Oswald acting alone.
+Lane was briefly retained as counsel for Oswald's mother.

+A Gallup poll taken in mid-November 2013, showed 61% believed that Kennedy was killed as a result of conspiracy, and only 30% thought Oswald acted alone.
 Oswald was never prosecuted because he was murdered two days after the assassination.
 In March 1967, New Orleans District Attorney Jim Garrison arrested and charged New Orleans businessman Clay Shaw with conspiring to assassinate President Kennedy, with the help of Oswald, David Ferrie, and others.
 Garrison believed that the men were part of an arms smuggling ring supplying weapons to the anti-Castro Cubans in a conspiracy with elements of the CIA to kill Kennedy.
 The trial of Clay Shaw began in January 1969 in Orleans Parish Criminal Court.
 The jury acquitted Shaw.